Clarkson-Accountability-Transparency/gBiasRoadblocks/Shamela/README.md

 - Manual Installation:

-  If you prefer installing command-line utilities and python packages manually, use these two commands based on the operation system.
+  If you prefer installing command-line utilities and python packages manually, use these commands based on your operation system.

   1. Unix/Linux: